MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/restricted-access-control.md

 ## Sites not connected to Teams or Microsoft 365 groups

-With Restricted access control, you can grant site access to members of selected Azure AD security groups using SharePoint [PowerShell](https://learn.microsoft.com/powershell/sharepoint/sharepoint-online/introduction-sharepoint-online-management-shell). **You can add up to 10 Azure AD security groups for a given site.** Users who aren't members of the added security groups can't access even if they previously had site access permissions to the site or the content.
+With Restricted access control, you can restrict site access to members of specified [Azure AD security groups](https://github.com/MicrosoftDocs/windowsserverdocs/blob/5c5a4c47fe35d6f302ccfac3a5c9a8d34bdfd05a/WindowsServerDocs/identity/ad-ds/manage/understand-security-groups.md) using SharePoint [PowerShell](introduction-sharepoint-online-management-shell.md).
+Users who aren't members of the specified security groups can't access even if they previously had site access permissions to the site or its content.

+**You can apply restricted access control on a site with up to 10 security groups.**

 ### Enable restricted access control for non-group connected sites